JulianVidal/AGDA_HTML/reports/index.md

 HTML parser for python (beautifulsoup4)[https://www.crummy.com/software/BeautifulSoup/bs4/doc/].

+I was able to get the "Function" class from the HTML and list out all of the functions with links to where they are defined.

 ---

 # Week 2

 ## 2 - Pre-meeting report
+(1) What you've done the previous week
+- Read and parsed example HTML file
+- Explored the data that can be gathered
+- Created python project
+- Answered the canvas questions

+(2) what we should discuss in the meeting.
+- What is the overall structure of the project i.e.
+  - A research paper where I explore different graphs and traversing algorithms.
+  - A software engineering project where I create a product for a userbase.

 ## 2 - Post Meeting report